ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 increase priority of sPort_telemetry to 200
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+increase priority of sPort_telemetry to 200 from 2000

 ## Commit #267
 ### Hash